arXiv/arxiv-docs/help/datasets.md

 the entire source package or individual files.
 The ability to add ancillary files is available as part of the normal arXiv [submission process](submit).

-*(arXiv formerly operated a pilot service to support remote data deposit in the [Data Conservancy data repository](data_conservancy.md) as part of the submission process.
-Data uploaded via this mechanism remains linked with the arXiv articles, the ability to upload new data was discontinued in 2013-03.)*